-Michael Young is an Associate Professor in the School of Humanitarian Studies.
+Michael Young is the Director of the School of Humanitarian Studies.
 Dr. Young's research interests broadly centre on social justice, ranging from the causal factors of youth gang formation and the debate on euthanasia and assisted suicide, to public resistance to community-based justice initiatives.
 Dr. Young is intrigued with qualitative accounts of social facts.
 However, he emphasizes the importance of data triangulation in research if it is to have an impact on social reality.
 Dr. Young is currently interested in alternative versions of community building.
 He is involved in the proposal and development of a therapeutic community, a project that stands to impact the problem of addiction and homelessness in the greater Victoria region.

 PhD – Comparative Politics and International Relations, Florida State University

 Dr. Kenneth Christie is the author, co-author, editor and co-editor of eight books, the most recent being America’s War on Terrorism: The Revival of the Nation-State versus Universal Human Rights (New York: Edwin Mellen Press, 2008) and US National Identity and Foreign Policy in the 21st Century (London: Routledge, 2008).
 In the last 30 years he has taught and conducted research at universities in the USA, Singapore, South Africa, Norway and the United Arab Emirates, concentrating on issues of human rights, security and democratization.
 His most recent appointment is Program Head of the Masters in Arts in Human Security and Peacebuilding at Royal Roads University.